get¶

 Do NOT write secrets in plain text in your SQL queries!

-How secret encryption works
+More on secret encryption

 Technically, this encryption system uses the same encryption mechanism used to transfer data over the internet.
 It uses a pair of a public and private keys.